vechain/vechain-sdk-js/docs/thor-client.md

 ## Nodes

-The Thorest-client allows developers to interact with nodes on the VechainThor network, providing information about connected peers.
-The following code demonstrates how to use the Thorest-client to retrieve connected peers of a node:
+The Thor-client allows developers to interact with nodes on the VechainThor network, providing information about connected peers.
+The following code demonstrates how to use the Thor-client to retrieve connected peers of a node:

 ```typescript { name=nodes, category=example }
 import { HttpClient, ThorClient } from '@vechainfoundation/vechain-sdk-network';